Getting a New Puppy?

 At last, the day has finally arrived for you to bring your puppy home!

-Mixed in with all the excitement of getting a new puppy, you may also feel a little anxious.
+Mixed in with all the excitement of getting a new puppy, you may also feel slightly anxious.
 You may have a few last-minute questions, such as:

 Black cocker spaniel puppy lying on his rug, snuggling toy rabbit.Hello, this is my new toy rabbit and I love it!